spacetypeco/generative-typography-SU20/tutorials/4-glitching.md

 copy(tintedLayer, ...)
 ```

-The examples below use the code snippet above within a for-loop in order to tint the image a different color every time we copy a row to the canvas:
+The examples below tint the image in a different color every time we copy a row to the canvas:

 |Red tints|Red or blue/green tints|
 |---|---|